| |

 6. Vintage Shopping in Hackney Wick

-Here you can find an exciting mix of clothes, accessories and random stuff from all across London.
+Vintage Hackney Wick is one of the best well-kept secrets here filled with an exciting mix of clothes, accessories and random stuff from all across London.

 Otherwise you can pop into the greatly named Somewhere in Hackney Vintage, for ‘affordable yet luxury’ finds.
-It’s basically a museum of fashion history, with vintage clothes spanning decades.

 7. London Centre for Book Arts